-Succeeding Hillary is Jeff Barker-himself a key figure in the founding of CCGF in 2005.
-The retired CEO of the St. Marys Methodist Church Foundation and a nationally respected philanthropic leader, Jeff has served on the CCGF board since its inception.
+Succeeding Hillary is Jeff Barker-himself a key figure in the Foundation's founding in 2005.
+The retired CEO of the St. Marys Methodist Church Foundation and a nationally respected philanthropic leader in Camden County, Jeff has served on the CCGF board since its inception.
 "I'm honored to follow Hillary's example and help lead the Foundation into its next chapter," he says.